 Favicon (also known as a website icon) plays an important role in website’s identity.
 It gets displayed on the browser tab when you open a website, in your favorites bar when you add the website to your favorites and is also used when you pin/add website to your home-screen on smartphone or in task bar on desktops.

 When building a new website or side-projects, it is important not to overlook the importance of adding a favicon.
 A favicon helps users identify your website easily and having your brand colors reflect in favicon is a plus to start building your brand identity right from the browser tab.
+There are many online favicon makers such as Logaster, which you can use to easily create a favicon for your website.

 Many a times, when we are quickly putting together a website, side-project or a landing page, we tend to forget about the favicon.
 If you are serious about your website and have good budget then it is good idea to employ a graphic designer and get a brand logo made for your website and also get a matching favicon designed.
 However, if you are tight on budget, or are simply working on a side-project or a temporary landing page then a do-it-yourself favicon might save the day and help your website get the identity it deserves inside user’s browsers.